 Positive body image is something every woman has struggled with – myself included.
-From slandering our body’s every angle to self loathing we have all done it.
-For me, the constant comparison to myself from 2010 was my downfall, even though this was well after my third child.
+From slandering our body’s every angle to self loathing, we have all done it.
+For me, the constant comparison to myself from my 2010 body was my downfall, even though this was well after my third child.
 Although, I never had weight problems and was a gym rat for years, that all came to a halt in 2012.
 My marriage was failing and in return I was failing myself.
 I stopped working out, ate like shit, and my body was slowly losing muscle while gaining fat.
 In 2015, I lost myself.
 It was the biggest I had ever been aside from pregnancy.
 I felt like a stranger in my own skin, and soon started to fall into a depressive state.
 I attempted to love what I had done to myself, but again, to no avail.

 So… now, here we are in the third quarter of 2017 and I love my body!
 What happened in those two years?
 I didn’t magically get motivated and start going to the gym.
 I didn’t starve myself.
 I started to re-learn how to love myself.
 It’s taken 2 years but I’m still doing it.